pashacraydon/react-books/README.md

 Explanation of app structure
 ============================

+1. **/components**

+    Components will make up the parts of your application.
+They are divided between container components and the rest of the components.

+    Container components are smart components.
+They will deal with state and manage the other components that they render, pass props or callbacks into.

+    Container components listen to state updates via Redux Connect.
+They automatically pick up state changes which they pass down to their 'child' components as props.

+    The rest of the components should be 'dumb' or 'presentational' components.
+This way they are reusable, so they shouldn't handle much state.

+2. **/modules**

+    Modules are the parts of the application which deal with state.
+They are self-contained units which should expose public functions in index.js for other parts of the application.

+    A module will usually contain these files.

-1. **/actions**
+    1. **actionTypes.js**
+    2. **actions.js**

         The only way to mutate state in a react app is to emit an action.
 An action is a plain javaScript object which describes what happened.

-    The actions folder should contain;
-      * A file that exports all of the action types.
-      * Files that export specific actions
-      * Files that export more general, reusable actions

-2. **/api**

-    Functions that facilitate network requests should go in the API folder.
-These functions use Async Actions to perform requests, dispatch the state of the request then store the response.
+ActionTypes are kinds of actions.

-3. **/components**
+    3. **reducer.js**

-    Components will make up the parts of your application.
-They are divided between container components and presentational components (layouts and views).

-    Container components are smart components.
-They will deal with state and manage the other two (or more) components.
-State is passed into them which they render using view and layout  components.

-    View and layout components are dumb.
-They should only render state but never mutate it.

-    The idea for this separation of components is to make them more reusable.
-Particularly the dumb components.
-Keep this in mind when you are structuring your application.
-Also, the more specific you name a component, the less reusable it will become.
-Remember this and try to make your components reusable.

-4. **/reducers**

         Reducers maintain a state tree in redux.
-Reducers are pure functions which do not ever mutate / change state but rather create a copy of a new state.
-This folder should contain files for individual types of reducers.
-There should be an index.js file in this folder which combines all the reducers for the store.
+Reducers are pure functions which do not mutate / change state but rather create a copy of a new state.

+    3. **api.js**

+        Functions that facilitate network requests should go in the API file.
+These functions use Redux Thunk Async Actions to perform requests, dispatch the state of the request then store the response.

-5. **store.js**
+3. **store.js**

     This file should contain a Redux store of all the reducers.

-6. **app.js**
+4. **app.js**

     Initialize your application in this file.

-6. **router.js**
+5. **router.js**

     Create routes in this file.
 Use Reacts router <Link> to create links that use routes.
 It is best practice to use routes for displaying pages of content so that people can link to them and the browser history (back button) works for them.